tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 spherical:~ TannerDolby$ ssh bandit4@bandit.labs.overthewire.org -p 2220
 ```

 Since OTW tells you the password is stored in the only human-readable file within the inhere directory.
-Lets change directory to `inhere` and then perform a long listing operation of all the current `inhere` directories contents.
+Lets change directory to `inhere` and then perform a long listing operation of all the current directories contents.

 ```bash
 bandit4@bandit:~$ cd inhere